Blazemeter/taurus/site/dat/docs/ConfigSyntax.md

 ## Host Aliases

 It is possible to add local hostname aliases in test execution environment.
 Aliases are defined in pairs:
-(alias, aliased hostname).
+(alias, target hostname).

 There are a few limitations about using `hostaliases` setting:
 1. Alias name *cannot* contain dots.
 2. You should point your HTTP requests to alias address.
-3. You should also manually set `Host` HTTP header to aliased address.
+3. You should also manually set `Host` HTTP header to target address.

 Here's an example of using `hostaliases`: